bkd-mba-fbi/evento-portal/doc/releasing.md

 ![Release Workflow](assets/images/release_step_2.png)

 3. Click on the `Run workflow` button, a tooltip will open.
-It containt a dropdown button, from which you can choose a branch.
+It contains a dropdown button, from which you can choose a branch.

 4. Always choose the branch you want to deploy a new version from.
-If you want to merge `main` into `test` and release a new test iamge, choose `test`.
+If you want to merge `main` into `test` and release a new test image, choose `test`.
 If you want to deploy production, choose `production`

 ![Release Workflow](assets/images/release_step_3_4.png)